stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 ### Verify Backup Setup

-**Verify BackupConfiguration:**
+**Verify BackupConfiguration Ready:**

-If everything goes well, Stash should create a `stash-demo` StatefulSet in `prod` namespace and the phase of that `BackupConfiguration` should be `Ready`.
+If everything goes well, Stash should create a `stash-demo` StatefulSet in the `prod` namespace and the phase of that `BackupConfiguration` should be `Ready`.
 Verify the `BackupConfiguration` crd by the following command,

 ```bash
 ❯ kubectl get backupconfiguration -n prod